gridiron-zone/huddle/STABLE_RELEASES.md

 ### Migrations

-To smoothen the update to the latest stable release, Desmos includes a set of CLI commands for managing migrations between Desmos versions, under the `migrate` subcommand.
+To smoothen the update to the latest stable release, Huddle includes a set of CLI commands for managing migrations between Huddle versions, under the `migrate` subcommand.
 Only migration scripts between stable releases are included.

 ### What qualifies as a Stable Release Update (SRU)

 * **High-impact bugs**
     * Bugs that may directly cause a security vulnerability.
-    * *Severe regressions* from a Desmos' previous release.
+    * *Severe regressions* from a Huddle' previous release.
 This includes all sort of issues that may cause the core packages or the `x/` modules unusable.
     * Bugs that may cause **loss of user's data**.
 * Other safe cases: